Information about young adult coverage for the children of NYSHIP enrollees

 Q. Which NYSHIP options are available to my young adult child?

-A. A young adult is entitled to the same health insurance coverage as his/her parent provided the young adult lives, works or resides in New York State or the insurer's service area.
+A. A young adult is entitled to the same health insurance coverage as their parent provided the young adult lives, works or resides in New York State or the insurer's service area.
 Additionally, NYSHIP will permit a young adult to enroll in any other NYSHIP option that is available to the parent and for which the Young Adult otherwise qualifies for enrollment under NYSHIP rules.
 This means that a young adult may:

 Q. Where can I find information about the various health insurance plans offered under NYSHIP's Young Adult Option?